Email might not be the newest kid on the marketing block – but it’s still valuable.

 Well, it just so happens we have the top 6 most actionable ways to do just that.

-The first thing you’re going to need to do when attempting to grow your email list is offer something of value to attract subscribers.
+The first thing you’re going to need to do when attempting to boost conversions is offer something of value to attract subscribers.

 So, what kind of valuable incentive can you offer your prospects?